Type theory: Dependent typing

 Some theories also permit types to be dependent on terms instead of types.
 For example, a theory could have the type $\mathsf{vector}\,n$, where $n$ is a term of type $\mathsf{nat}$ encoding the length of the vector.
 This allows for greater specificity and type safety: functions with vector length restrictions or length matching requirements, such as the dot product, can encode this requirement as part of the type.

-There are foundational issues that can arise from dependent types if a theory is not careful about what dependencies are allowed, such as Girard's Paradox.
+There are foundational issues that can arise from dependent types if a theory is not careful about what dependences are allowed, such as Girard's Paradox.
 The logician Henk Barendegt introduced the lambda cube as a framework for studying various restrictions and levels of dependent typing.

 Dependent products and sums

-Two common type dependencies, dependent product and dependent sum types, allow for the theory to encode BHK intuitionistic logic by acting as equivalents to universal and existential quantification; this is formalized by Curry–Howard Correspondence.
+Two common type dependences, dependent product and dependent sum types, allow for the theory to encode BHK intuitionistic logic by acting as equivalents to universal and existential quantification; this is formalized by Curry–Howard correspondence.
 As they also connect to products and sums in set theory, they are often written with the symbols $\Pi$ and $\Sigma$, respectively.

 Sum types are seen in dependent pairs, where the second type depends on the value of the first term.
 This arises naturally in computer science where functions may return different types of outputs based on the input.
 For example, the Boolean type is usually defined with an eliminator function $\mathrm{if}$, which takes three arguments and behaves as follows.